Skip to contents

 Keys of the hashes.

 Reads R Objects from Redis hashes.
 The function reads the field-value pairs of the hashes stored at keys.
 The values of a hash are deserialized and combined to a list.
 If flatten is TRUE, the values are flattened to a single list e.g. list(xs = list(x1 = 1, x2 = 2), ys = list(y = 3)) becomes list(x1 = 1, x2 = 2, y = 3).
 The reading functions combine the hashes to a table where the names of the inner lists are the column names.
 For example, xs = list(list(x1 = 1, x2 = 2), list(x1 = 3, x2 = 4)), ys = list(list(y = 3), list(y = 7)) becomes data.table(x1 = c(1, 3), x2 = c(2, 4), y = c(3, 7)).
+Names must be unique across the flattened fields.
+Colliding names produce duplicate columns, of which only the first is reachable by name.

 Usage